syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ### Exporting stacked headers

-You can export stacked headers to excel by setting `CanExportStackedHeaders` property to `true`.
+Export the stacked headers to excel by setting the `CanExportStackedHeaders` property to `true`.

 {% tabs %}
 {% highlight c# %}